 ACE Program Accolades:

-CAP greatly appreciates organizations and companies who help sponsor the ACE Program: the Air Force Association (AFA); FLIR Systems, Inc.; and Lightspeed Aviation Foundation.
+CAP greatly appreciates organizations and companies who help sponsor the ACE Program: Civil Air Patrol and the U.S. Air Force, ACE's PRESENTING SPONSOR: the Air Force Association (AFA); and supporting sponsors, FLIR Systems, Inc. , Lightspeed Aviation Foundation, and dedicated CAP members.

 Please send an email inquiry to email@example.com if you have any questions.